 The similarities between remote work and flipping burgers

-Now that we got that negative mindset out of the way, let’s talk about the specific action plan you need to get the remote job of your dreams.
+We’re not going to forget the job skills that acquired while working in a restaurant, in the hospitality sector or customer service industry.
+We’ll pause for a second now that we got that negative mindset out of the way.
+We’re going to talk about the specific action plan you need to get the remote job of your dreams.

 Take a workplace personality assessment